Introduction to YAML, starting with what's the difference between it and JSON?

 If you are using YAML in Visual Studio Code:

-also supports external schemas, so you can load predefined schemas such as Swagger YAML schema data, which is often used in API development, AWS CloudFormation schema data, and docker-compose.yml schema data, making it even easier to use.
+also supports external schemas, so you can load predefined schemas such as Swagger YAML schema data (commonly used in API development), AWS CloudFormation schema data, and docker-compose.yml schema data, making it even easier to use.

 The YAML schema for Kubernetes is included, so you don't need to prepare it yourself